CSenshi/Validator/README.md

 """
 ```

-Or you can use `Validator` classfor error messages as well.
+Or you can use `Validator` class for error messages as well (result and errors are same).

 ```python
 val = Validator(request, rules)